joubin-ca/AngularChromeHeadlessAzureDevOpsPipeline/README.md

 - Add '"test-headless": "ng test --browsers=PhantomJS --watch=false"' to the 'script' section

 ## Azure DevOps
-- Add an npm Steps with the following 'custom' command 'run test-headless'
+- Add an 'npm' task with the following 'custom' command 'run test-headless'